 Reduction targets: gas consumption and vehicle fleet

-In 2022, our goal is to further reducing of our CO2 emissions.
+In 2023, our goal is to further reducing of our CO2 emissions.
 We do that with several modifications.
 Thanks to the purchase of our office building in 2018, we can now invest in sustainability there.
 Think, for example, of a more efficient or smaller boiler and/or a heat pump.
-In the second half of 2020 we installed 660 solar panels.
+In 2021 we installed 660 solar panels.
 We see that this will significantly reduce our emissions.

 In addition, we will continue to encourage the warm sweater day.
 This year we organized this in combination with a brisk walk with a delicious bowl of warm soup at the end.
 In the months from May to September, the gas tap is closed completely.
 Zero gas consumption at that time of year.
 We want to make our employees aware of the relationship between the office temperature and our CO2 emissions.